Skip to content

 Need Help?

-Tammie Bostick,
+Tammie Bostick, Executive Director (email)

 State Contacts & Partners

-Mission Statement: The Utah Governor’s Office of Energy Development advances the Governor’s energy vision, implements state energy policy and enhances Utah’s energy infrastructure, technology and workforce to provide more affordable, reliable and cleaner energy options for Utah households and businesses.
+Mission Statement: The Utah Governor’s Office of Energy Development (OED) advances the Governor’s energy vision, implements state energy policy and enhances Utah’s energy infrastructure, technology and workforce to provide more affordable, reliable and cleaner energy options for Utah households and businesses.

 Our core mission is to “Keep Utah Moving”, we accomplish this by partnering with our stakeholders to provide real time data, budget forecasting and maintaining our lands and buildings and roadway assets in a state of good repair, while continuing to protect our environment.